-Use the support package script to collect information about your system for troubleshooting and debugging issues.
+The support package script can be used to collect information about your system for troubleshooting and debugging issues.

 The script collects system and service information and then packages the data into a tar archive, which you can share with NGINX Customer Support.

 To create a support package:

 Run the support package script.
 The script requires root privileges to run.

 sudo bash /etc/nms/scripts/support-package.sh

 The support package is saved in the same location from where the script was run (if no